THEBEST7192/spotify-tierlist/README.md

 4. Try running `npm install` again

 If you ran "npm run start" you will have to run "npm run build" to build the production version of the app.
-After that you can run "npm run serve" to serve the production version of the app.
+After that you can run "npm run -s serve" to serve the production version of the app.
 If not you will get various errors that are not really errors like:

 react-beautiful-dnd.esm.js:39 react-beautiful-dndUnable to find draggable with id: (contentHere)👷‍ This is a development only message.
 It will be removed in production builds.